microsoftgraph/microsoft-graph-docs/api-reference/beta/api/teams_apps_publish.md

 # Publish apps to your organization's app catalog

 Publish an [app](../resources/teamscatalogapp.md) to the Microsoft Teams apps catalog.
 Specifically, this API publishes the app to your organization's catalog (the tenant app catalog).
-To publish to your organization's app catalog, specify `Organization` as the `distributionMethod` in the  [teamsCatalogApp](../resources/teamscatalogapp.md) resource.
+To publish to your organization's app catalog, specify `organization` as the `distributionMethod` in the  [teamsCatalogApp](../resources/teamscatalogapp.md) resource.

 ## Permissions